20centaurifux/severin/README.md

   (dispose! pool r))
 ```

-with-pool evaluates a body in a try expression.
+*with-pool* evaluates a body in a try expression.
 Created resources are bound
 to names.
-The finally clause calls dispose! on each name.
+The finally clause calls *dispose!* on each name.

 ```
 (with-pool pool [db "monger://localhost"
-                 file "file:///var/log/out"]
+                 file "file:///tmp/helloworld.txt"]
  ; do something
 )
 ```